Merovex/verkilo-script/README.md

 ### Fancy Page Breaks

-One feature of the LaTeX Memoir package is Fancy Page Break.
-In print, the fancy page break appears as vertical white space (three blank lines typically) between two sections, or a symbol denoting the break when it appears at the bottom of a page.
+One feature of the LaTeX Memoir package is Plain / Fancy Break.
+In print, the plain/fancy break appears as vertical white space (three blank lines typically) between two sections, or a symbol denoting the break when it appears at the bottom of a page.
 While Verkilo does not use Memoir class, we did borrow the Fancy Page Break.
 Your PDF will benefit from these expected behaviors.
 Other formats will show a horizontal rule.

-To create a fancy page break, use the [Horizontal Rule](https://www.markdownguide.org/basic-syntax/#horizontal-rules) markup.
+To create a plain/fancy break, use the [Horizontal Rule](https://www.markdownguide.org/basic-syntax/#horizontal-rules) markup.
+Here is [an example of both plain & fancy breaks](./images/pfbreak.png).

 ## Configuration